 It is easy to say that true sovereignty or true religion or true Liberalism or true enlightened self-interest will always lead to the outcome you pretend to want.
 In this case, there is some active mischief, mendacity or type of madness which is perverting everything.
 This entitles you to rant and rave in a paranoid manner.
 How is it that rich people are wiping their own bums but not assiduously wiping the bums of poor people?
 Is it not because we, as a country, are not truly sovereign?
 We are merely the slaves of Neo-Liberalism.
 Also how come Men still have penises?
 Penises cause RAPE!
 The Government would have banned penises long ago if it hadn't been brainwashed by the Patriarchy.

 The truth about a sovereign entity is that it has to do what it needs to do to maintain 'conatus'- i.e. remain sovereign.
 Invasion or insurrection puts an end to sovereignty while lack of resources severely limits its scope.
 Still, various nutters can pretend that States have magical powers because a Sovereign is a King- right?- and Kings have magical powers because they have Wizards named Merlin who work for them.
 Also, they have fire breathing dragons like in Game of Thrones.
 This means that if we talk the right sort of nonsense then the dragons will appear in the Sky and Sovereignty will become very nice and everybody will share in that sovereignty and people who didn't go to Grad Skool but who made lots of money as lawyers or bankers or whatever won't make fun of nutters like Gautam Bhatia who in his D.Phil thesis, titled 'Horizontal Rights- an Institutional Approach', ignores the fact that all Constitutions, written or unwritten, recognize and enforce 'horizontal rights' (e.g. Good Samaritan laws which create a duty for a private party to help another such under certain circumstances- or third party effects (e.g. externalities)- because most laws and legal disputes occur between two private parties in a manner such that some third party may be adversely affected.
-So too may the doctrine of 'sufficient interest', such as that of Lord Denning, not to mention 'the Public interest' and thus the State too may get involved by suing itself.
+So too may the doctrine of 'sufficient interest', such as that of Lord Denning, not to mention 'the Public interest'.
+Thus the State too may get involved by suing itself.
 However, as a matter of legal procedure, no party to a suit has a priori precedence or privilege provided there is sufficient locus standi.
 Indeed, justiciability assumes that all parties approaching the bench are equal before the fact though it may turn out that one has a superior right or immunity or another lacks locus standi.
 In India, however, the Bench has a capacious doctrine of 'inherent power' and so locus standi does not matter.
 Sadly, the showboating of Bhagwati turned the Bench into a Circus where activists performed their antics and a capricious ipse dixit style of judgment gained currency.
 But, this meant more corruption and more virtue signalling and more histrionics but no regard whatsoever to the public interest which has to do with incentive compatibility of existing mechanisms.
 Corruptissima re publica plurimae leges.
 The more there are laws, the more there is corruption.
 This is all the more true of judge made law because the Judiciary is unconcerned with fiscal policy.
 It can kill the golden goose while leaving the Legislature holding the bag of national bankruptcy.

 Consider 'absolute liability' (which is actually merely strict), which Bhagwati brought in for M.C Mehta with an eye on affecting the damages awarded in the Bhopal gas leak case.
 What has been its effect?
 Nothing good.
 Those with deep pockets now have very much deeper pockets though their assets have been offshored and any loss will fall on nationalized banks.
 Meanwhile, the air for everybody in Delhi is slowly turning into a poison gas.